wonder-mice/zf_log/README.md

 Comparison
 --------

 This table is work in progress.
+See [tests/perf](tests/perf) folder for how this table was generated.

 ```
 +--------------------------------------------------------------------------------------------+
 |          -          | easylogging++ |  g3log   |   glog   |  spdlog  |  zf_log | zf_log_Os |